 We observed that the rise of the filament is marked by prominent reconnection along its length, primarily at three specific locations.
-In Fig.\,\ref{fig:avalanche} we display this evolution along these three locations (panels A--C) that are characterized by increased speeds in the reconnection flows.
+In Fig.\,\ref{fig:avalanche} we display this evolution along these three locations (panels A--C) that are characterized by increased speeds in the reconnection outflows.
 Bi-directional flows with high speeds over 400\,km\,s$^{-1}$ are observed at the site of complete disconnection of the filament from the adjacent loop system.
-After this disconnection, the filament, still anchored to the Sun at the other end, exhibits rapid unwinding motions, with projected speeds over 250\,km\,s$^{-1}$ (panels D--E).
-The EUV emission at the filament footpoint begins to increase at the same time as the reconnection event in panel E, both from the perspective of HRI$_{\rm EUV}$ and the Atmospheric Imaging Assembly \citep[AIA;][]{2012SoPh..275...17L} on board the near-Earth Solar Dynamics Observatory \citep[SDO;][more details provided in Appendix\,\ref{app:methods}]{2012SoPh..275....3P}.
-Higher energy HXR emission in the 25--50\,keV, which is consistent with bremsstrahlung caused by accelerated particles depositing energy in the higher dense footpoint region (Fig.\,\ref{fig:stix}) begins to increase nearly a minute later, lagging the intense EUV emission at the site of reconnection by at least 10\,s.
+After this disconnection, the filament, which is still anchored to the Sun at the other end, exhibits rapid unwinding motions, with projected speeds over 250\,km\,s$^{-1}$ (panels D--E).
+The EUV emission at the filament footpoint begins to increase at the same time as the reconnection event in panel E, both from the perspective of HRI$_{\rm EUV}$ and the Atmospheric Imaging Assembly \citep[AIA;][]{2012SoPh..275...17L} on board the near-Earth Solar Dynamics Observatory \citep[SDO;][more details are provided in Appendix\,\ref{app:methods}]{2012SoPh..275....3P}.
+Higher-energy HXR emission in the 25--50\,keV, which is consistent with bremsstrahlung caused by accelerated particles depositing energy in the higher, dense footpoint region (Fig.\,\ref{fig:stix}), begins to increase nearly a minute later, lagging the intense EUV emission at the site of reconnection by at least 10\,s.

-Overall, these filament dynamics are more discrete yet more energetic than the evolution that we already observed in the adjacent loop system.
-Nevertheless, both share similarities in that they clearly evolve on short timescales, limited only by our observational cadence of 2\,s.
-STIX observations reveal that while the location of the filament disconnection and the complex loop system is co-spatial to lower energy HXR sources below 14\,keV, the side of the filament that is still rooted to the Sun exhibited both low and high energy HXR sources more than a minute later (compare panels C and E in Fig.\,\ref{fig:avalanche}).
+Overall, these filament dynamics are more discrete, yet more energetic, than the evolution that we already observed in the adjacent loop system.
+Nevertheless, both share similarities in that they clearly evolve on short timescales of 2\,s that we could resolve in our observations.
+STIX observations reveal that while the location of the filament disconnection and the complex loop system is co-spatial to lower-energy HXR sources below 14\,keV, the side of the filament that is still rooted to the Sun exhibited both low- and high-energy HXR sources more than a minute later (compare panels C and E in Fig.\,\ref{fig:avalanche}).

-\section{Implications for the flare onset -- a magnetic avalanche}
+\section{Implications for the flare onset -- A magnetic avalanche}